rundeck/rundeck/docs/en/administration/04-node-resource-sources.md

 In addition, multiple [Resource Model Source Plugin](../manual/plugins.html#resource-model-source-plugins) can be configured to add additional sources of Resource Model data.

+The ordering of sources defines the order that node definitions are retrieved.
+By default in Rundeck 2.0+, any identically named nodes that are reported by multiple sources have all of their attributes merged, with later attribute values overriding earlier values.

+To disable attribute merging, you can set `project.resources.mergeNodeAttributes=false` in project.properties.
+This means that later node definitions completely override any earlier definitions with the same node name.

 ### Implementations and Examples ###